coherent-research/dcs-documentation/DCSInstallationGuide.md

 > to restart automatically when an error.

 ### Post installation configuration
-- In the directory where DcsService was installed the **DcsService.exe.config** file may be edited to fine tune the installation before starting the service.
+- In the directory where DcsService was installed the **appsettings.json** file may be edited to fine tune the installation before starting the service.
 - Install licence by copying the **Licence.xml** file to the DcsService directory.